fajar-khairil/php-spl-loader/README.md

 ------------

 - PHP 5.3 and above.
-- Class files must be in the format <classname>.php
+- Class files must be named the same as the class name.
+(ClassName -> ClassName.php, classname -> classname.php)

 Usage
 -----